jjvanzon/Circular-Language-Spec/spec/commands/commands-misc-issues.md

 When a site hosts a command definition, that is widely used all over the world, you might not want the command definition to register its referrers, because it might be a very long list to maintain.
 You can turn off the Referrers concept for any command definition.

 If another site uses this widely used command definition, the using site could add a command reference to the command definition on the other site.
 A command reference has its own list of referrers.
 The using site could then redirect calls and references to its own command reference.
 Then the using site has a registration of anything on its site that uses the external command definition.

-##### Diagram

-< The expression of referrers in a diagram needs to be redone, because the referrers list refers to the parents of the references, which is not necessarily the way to go.
-I’m not sure yet.
-I might want to register the related items and related lists items that are the references to the command definition, instead of registering their parents, and an ID, that the reference has inside the parent. >

 ### This